Memory and Focus Meditation

 Wouldn’t it be great if you could wave a magic wand and presto!
 Your memory and ability to focus have been magically enhanced!
 You would be more productive, your goals could be achieved with less effort, and you would find it much easier to prioritize.
 The resulting reduction of stress would probably make you more considerate and even more cheerful.

 Achieving in-the-moment focus is possible, but we haven’t found the magic wand yet.
 Instead, like any new skill we’re trying to develop, it’s all about practice.
 Want to be better at tennis?
 Practice tennis.
 Want to improve your dancing?
 Dance more.
 In the same vein, the more you focus while meditating, the better your ability to focus will become.
-When learning how to improve memory and focus through meditation, there are a few things you might try.
+When learning how to use meditation to improve memory and focus, there are a few things you might try.
 Check them out and see which ones are a good fit.

 Breath and Focus